scafi/artifact-2021-ecoop-smartc/README.md

 ## Case study: SmartC

-The case study `SmartC` consists of a network of devices in a smart city executing a self-organizing behaviour .
+The case study `SmartC` consists of a network of devices in a smart city executing a self-organizing behaviour for warning detection.
+The simulation leverages the [Alchemist simulator](https://alchemistsimulator.github.io/)

 - XC/Scala program run by all the devices in the simulation: `src/main/scala/xc/casestudy/CaseStudy.scala`
 - YAML descriptor of the simulation (for the Alchemist simulator): `src/main/yaml/casestudy.yml`